 - Plants: Lilies, Azaleas, and Sago Palms are highly toxic.

-- Kitchen Hazards: Ensure they never have access to chocolate, grapes, raisins, onions, or anything containing Xylitol (a common sugar substitute in gum and peanut butter).
+- Kitchen Hazards: Ensure they never have access to chocolate, grapes, raisins, onions, or anything containing Xylitol.

 - Never leave your puppy in a room without ventilation or in a car.